KittyGiraudel/site/_posts/2012-03-03-another-sass-button-library.md

 Anyway, I had a couple of minutes to kill the other day so I opened new [pen](http://codepen.io) and started writing a little button library.
 Yes, another one!
 Actually my point wasn't to improve anything, I just wanted to code some Sass, just for the sake of it.

-Anyway, I came up with some interesting things and Stuart suggested I write a little something about it so here we are.
+Anyway, I came up with some interesting things and Stuart suggested I wrote a little something about it so here we are.
 </section>
 <section id="main-principles">
 ## Main principles [#](#main-principles)